Contrast-Security-OSS/docs/content/user/servers/ServerSettings.md

 Protect provides monitoring of your servers and applications - identifying and blocking attacks in real time.
 Turning Protect on gives you the option to bot block, which allows Contrast to use simple signaturing to block traffic from scrapers, attack tools and other unwanted automation.
 You can also [output events to Syslog](user-servers.html#syslog) for one or multiple servers.

->**Note:** Turning Protection on by default requires that Protect licenses are automatically applied to servers.
+>**Note:** Turning Protect on by default requires that Protect licenses are automatically applied to servers.